manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 LocalDate date = 2019 October 9;
 ```

-Essentially you can implement binding expressions to make use of juxtaposition wherever it can improve your design or
+Essentially you can implement binding expressions to make use of juxtaposition wherever your imagination takes you.
-test infrastructure.

 ## Science & Ranges
-Of course, as some of the examples illustrate, unit expressions are well suited as the basis for a library modeling
+Of course, as some of the examples illustrate, unit expressions are especially well suited as the basis for a library
-physical dimensions such as length, time, mass, etc. Indeed such a library exists, check out the [`manifold-science`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-science)
+modeling physical dimensions such as length, time, mass, etc. Indeed, check out the [`manifold-science`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-science)
 dependency.

 Another application of units involves the [Range API](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-collections#ranges)